My Goodness Kitchen

 Storage

+How do you store bliss-balls?
 You can store your bliss balls in a sealed container in the fridge for up to 2 weeks.
-I use a lunch balls and lay a sheet of baking paper between the layers to prevent sticking.
+I use a lunch box and lay a sheet of baking paper between the layers to prevent sticking.

 Store them in the freezer the same way for up to 3 months.